Fitness Industry Award [MA000094] pay guide: Rates, allowances, and overtime

 Cashing out annual leave

-This can only happen with a written agreement.
+- This can only happen by written agreement.

 When employment ends